Mental Health Facilities Albuquerque, NM

 Presbyterian Medical Services (pms) Rio Rancho Family Health Center - 5.2 miles from Albuquerque, NM

 Presbyterian Medical Services pms Rio Rancho Family Health Center is a mental health facility in Rio Rancho, NM, located at 184 Unser Boulevard Ne, in the 87124 zip code.
 Presbyterian Medical Services pms Rio Rancho Family Health Center provides outpatient treatment.
-Presbyterian Medical Services pms Rio Rancho Family Health Center provides psychotropic medication, individual psychotherapy and trauma therapy to seniors 65 or older, young adults and children / adolescents.
+Presbyterian Medical Services pms Rio Rancho Family Health Center provides trauma therapy, cognitive behavioral therapy and group therapy to adults, children / adolescents and young adults.
 Presbyterian Medical Services pms Rio Rancho Family Health Center also supports people requiring dual diagnosis treatment.
 Some other services available at Presbyterian Medical Services pms Rio Rancho Family Health Center include psychosocial rehabilitation services and family psychoeducation.

 Learn More